ZavNatalia/nextjs-blog/README.md

 - **MongoDB 6.9.0**: A scalable NoSQL database for storing posts and news.

 ### Key Libraries:
+- **@heroicons/react 2.1.5**: Beautiful and scalable icons for the UI.
+- **@tailwindcss/typography 0.5.15**: Enhanced typography for content-rich pages.
+- **gray-matter 4.0.3**: To parse frontmatter metadata in Markdown files.
-- **react-markdown**: For rendering Markdown posts dynamically.
+- **react-markdown 9.0.1**: For rendering Markdown posts dynamically.
-- **react-syntax-highlighter**: To add syntax highlighting for code snippets in blog posts.
+- **react-syntax-highlighter 15.5.0**: To add syntax highlighting for code snippets in blog posts.
-- **gray-matter**: To parse frontmatter metadata in Markdown files.
-- **@heroicons/react**: Beautiful and scalable icons for the UI.

 ### Developer Tools:
 - **Turbopack**: A fast bundler for development builds, ensuring optimal performance.
-- **ESLint**: For maintaining a clean and consistent code style.
+- **ESLint 8.57.1**: For maintaining a clean and consistent code style.
-- **Prettier + Tailwind Plugin**: For automatically formatting code, including Tailwind class sorting.
+- **Prettier 3.3.3 + Prettier Plugin for TailwindCSS 0.6.8**: For automatically formatting code, including Tailwind class sorting.
+- **PostCSS 8.4.47**: Configured to work seamlessly with TailwindCSS.

 ---